newcoding-bootcamp/full-stack-course/syllabus.md

 Each section has a five-minute break at 7:30p

+## Absences Or Tardiness

+In this course, software development, and life in general, showing up is crucial to your success.
+If you miss three or more classes, then you may be dropped from the course.
+If you are going to be late or must miss class, it is the student's responsibility to email the instructor and explain your situation.
+All missed assignments and/or assessments must be made up within the next class session after returning to class.

 ## Grading

 35% - Attendance: core instruction will take place during class, and each week builds upon the previous.
 It's important that you're present.